First Timers | Tattoo Questions | Aftercare Questions | Piercing | General/Medical

 Q. How do I keep my tattoo looking new?

 A. The best method of keeping your tattoo looking new is to follow the aftercare instructions, make sure your tattoo does not become dry, to not pick at any flaking skin or mild scabbing, avoid immersing a fresh tattoo in water until it is healed, and keep your tattoo out of sunlight by keeping it covered or by using sun block once it is healed.
+We carry a full range of quality products that aid in keeping the colors and tones in your tattoo rich and vibrant looking.

 Q. What hours do you pierce?